 In fact, calibration of highly parametrized models is complex as the optimization algorithms estimate at each iteration theoretical semi-closed formulas.

-The optimization problem become extremely complicated, and its convergence is time consuming.
+The optimization problem becomes extremely complicated, and its convergence is time consuming.
 Furthermore, calibrated parameters are often saturated, i.e. occurrence of inaccurate calibrations where parameters are trapped in interval bounds defined in the optimization algorithm, leading to market consistency problems.

 ESG operational challenges in multi-standard context